rupl/chrisruppel.com/travel/_posts/2015-08-14-ann-arbor-michigan.md

 We also went hiking and geocaching in the nearby parks (Barton Nature Area and Bird Hill Nature Area).
 We were bummed that we didn't find any of the geocaches we hunted for, but it was still fun to try and find them.

-We went to a few really great restaurants, but my favorite was **Frita Batidos**, serving cuban-inspired street food.
+We went to a few really great restaurants, but my favorite was [Frita Batidos](http://www.fritabatidos.com), serving cuban-inspired street food.
 The main attractions are chorizo hamburgers served with fried egg and shoestring fries on top, and shakes made of tropical fruits like coconut and mango (enhanced by a splash of dark rum, of course).

-Karin wanted to visit an arcade while in the States, and we found **Pinball Pete's** to be the perfect mix of old and new.
+Karin wanted to visit an arcade while in the States, and we found [Pinball Pete's](http://www.pinballpetes.net) to be the perfect mix of old and new.
 We played some classics like Pac-Man and Centipede and ended up winning some sweet prizes after playing Skee-ball and other ticket games.
 Karin walked away with a bouncy ball and a finger trap!